xcashd

 and --limit-rate-down

-instead to avoid confusion.--offline
+instead to avoid confusion.

 --allow-local-ip